alistairwgillespie/wmw_deep_playlist_generator/README.md

-# Wilson's FM - A Deep Playlist Generator
+# Wilson's Deep Playlist Generator

 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://github.com/tterb/atomic-design-ui/blob/master/LICENSEs)[![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

 ## Background

-Wilson's FM is a project born out of a passion for curating playlists that move people as they go about their day; whether it be getting ready for work, setting foot in the gym or going for a walk, music can make things extra special.

-For the past two years, I have been curating a monthly playlist - aptly named Wilson's Morning Wake Up - that is designed to gently build as you start your day.
-The idea is to wake up, have a coffee then press play.
-Since the inaugural release, it now equates to 39 volumes (at the time of writing) and has over 200 followers.

-This project is an attempt to train a sequence-based model that learns how I curate the Wilson's Morning Wake Up playlists.
-The intent is to leverage this to generate unique, blissful compilations of tunes each day via the Wilson's FM API.

-In the future, I hope to generalize this framework into a tool that artists, playlist curators and alike, can use to generate quality playlists, more frequently, for their listeners.
+Wilson's Deep Playlist Generator provides a pipeline for generating beautiful sequences of tracks.
+The generator uses a Recurrent Neural Network to learn the patterns used by playlist curators and artists to build playlists.
+The default model is trained on all volumes from the Wilson's Morning Wake Up series on Spotify.

-To listen to the fruits of the this project's labour, head on over to the playlist at this [link](https://open.spotify.com/playlist/7x1MY3AW3YCaHoicpiacGv?si=z5uRN003SN2fd1C7lyXBqw)
+To listen to the fruits of this project's labour, head on over to the playlist at this [link](https://open.spotify.com/playlist/7x1MY3AW3YCaHoicpiacGv?si=z5uRN003SN2fd1C7lyXBqw)

 If you would like to listen to the original playlist, you can find it [here](https://open.spotify.com/playlist/2cczJrvEvS5j5oO5tf7ooP?si=lpxcB8a6TZqV6f_GLto8gw) too.